Mar 15, 2022

 The conceptual distinction between real or hard assets and financial assets is messy.
 Some financial assets undoubtedly have claims on real assets.
 Equities, for instance, may own tangible, physical assets.
 Similarly, a physical gold ETF, or a royalty company, is a claim on underlying physical assets or cash flows resulting from the sale of those physical assets.
 Meanwhile, financial assets like inflation-protected securities can protect wealth in real terms despite no physical asset backing.
 The distinction between hard and financial assets is probably a legacy of an economic world tethered to a gold standard.
 In today's heavily financialised world, real assets and financial assets are fundamentally intertwined and it makes little sense to define assets by whether they have physical backing or not.

 Crucially, it matters what is inflating.
 In the 1970s inflation episode, high money supply growth interacted with scarce oil resources, exacerbated by wage growth from union intransigence in some countries, lifting inflation expectations in the public.
 Today, the drivers of inflation appear to be tilted more towards supply chain disruptions, natural gas more so than oil, and wage growth from shrinking labour force participation.
-It may also be the case that we are not in a world of ever rising inflation but one of higher inflation volatility.
+It may also be the case that we are not in a world of ever rising inflation, but one of higher inflation volatility.
 In other words, inflation exhibits large or persistent upside or downside inflation surprises.

 Some parts of the conventional answer for portfolios make complete sense.
 Sovereign bonds in the US and Europe are highly priced, generate fixed nominal returns, and may not hold their value in an inflationary environment given current prices.
 However, sovereign bonds in Asia could be attractive given lower inflation and higher starting yields there.
 Currencies, either commodity price beneficiaries or creditor nation currencies, also represent a neglected opportunity set in such circumstances, offering both diversification and returns.

-But other parts of the ‘real asset’ vs ‘financial asset’ distinction remain dubious.
+But other parts of the ‘real asset’ versus ‘financial asset’ distinction remain dubious.
 For instance, real estate investment trusts do poorly in an environment of rising inflation breakevens.
-Given exceptionally high starting valuations globally, not to mention fluctuations in the geographical location of commercial activity driven by the pandemic, it is not clear these should be a cornerstone of inflation protected portfolios.
+Given exceptionally high starting valuations globally, not to mention fluctuations in the geographical location of commercial activity driven by the pandemic, it is not clear why these should be a cornerstone of inflation protected portfolios.

-In equities, the key is arguably unchanged: hold companies that have the ability to increase prices easily, even with flat volumes and when capacity is not fully utilised, without fear of market loss, and those that have an ability to accommodate large increases in business with only small additional capital.
-Some software companies, which investors tend to see as not benefiting from a higher inflation, higher rate world, actually fit these characteristics more than some of the 'value' companies that investors conventionally see as benefitting from inflation protection.
+In equities, the key is arguably unchanged: (i) hold companies that have the ability to increase prices easily, even with flat volumes and when capacity is not fully utilised, without fear of market loss, and (ii) hold those that have an ability to accommodate large increases in business with only small additional capital.
+Some software companies, which investors tend to see as not benefitting from a higher inflation, higher rate world, actually fit these characteristics more than some of the ‘value’ companies that investors conventionally see as benefitting from inflation protection.

 If we are entering a world of above-target inflation for several years to come, investors should ditch the easy answers.
 Conventional 60-40 type portfolios are likely to struggle, especially those that rely on US and European bonds.
 Some real assets like real estate and particular commodities may not work.
-Investors should reflect about what specifically is driving the inflationary process, and invest in equities that have pricing power but are not at frothy valuations.
+Investors should reflect about what specifically is driving the inflationary process, and invest in equities that have pricing power, but are not at frothy valuations.

 Finally, in a world of higher inflation volatility and high starting asset valuations, central banks are going to remain a key driver of liquidity and therefore asset returns in the years ahead.
-Their new doctrine means they will put the foot on the accelerator for longer when they are missing their targets but also put their foot on the brake quicker when they meet them.
+Their new doctrine means they will put the foot on the accelerator for longer when they are missing their targets, but also put their foot on the brake quicker when they meet them.
 This implies that static asset allocation may become increasingly suboptimal and dynamic asset allocation will be more necessary.